 Update Orders

-You can use the UpdateOrder endpoint to add, replace, or delete fields in any order created using the Orders API.
+Use the UpdateOrder endpoint to add, update, or clear properties in an order created using the Orders API.
+Property values calculated by Square cannot be updated.

 Link to section